shoaibazadc/SOC-Report-Templates/readme.md

 - Templates are tool-agnostic and intended to work alongside any SIEM, EDR, or ticketing platform.
 - Severity ratings (Low / Medium / High / Critical) should align with your organisation's classification policy.
-- The Ransomware template includes IR escalation steps given its potential for rapid, high-impact spread.
-- False positive checkboxes are included in every impact section as an explicit triage outcome, not an afterthought.

 ---